Why do we know we should eat vegetables, but still don’t do it?

 ✅ Contains up to 71% complete protein with all essential amino acids

-✅ Doesn’t cause bloating or digestive discomfort
+✅ Does not cause bloating or intolerance

-✅ Supports both gut and immune health
+✅ Supports gut health and immune function

 References: